-As your church gathers this Thanksgiving weekend, I pray God moves in a mighty way in your church.
+As your church gathers this weekend before Thanksgiving, I pray God moves in a mighty way in your church.
 In preparation for your services, ask God to help you overcome these common mistakes churches make:

-- Fret over low attendance on a holiday weekend.
+- Fret over low attendance on a pre-holiday weekend.
 Instead of complaining about what we thought might happen, why not rejoice over those who are present?

 - Not pray in preparation for worship.
 Our task is God-sized, but too many congregants still don’t pray until they do it as part of a small group or a worship service.
 They come to church spiritually unprepared.